-Bidding on your name in PPC should be part of your overall branding strategy as it allows you to stay on message.
-Most companies will invest tens of thousands of pounds in their branding for everything from a logo to website URL.
+Bidding on your name in PPC should be part of your overall branding strategy, as it allows you to stay on message.
+Most companies will invest tens of thousands of pounds in their branding for everything from a logo to a website URL.
 In comparison to these figures, it would be silly to miss out on paid search listings for such a comparatively tiny sum per month.

 PPC ads for your brand also allow you to aggressively tout your promotional events, such as sales and special offers, to add a sense of urgency to the buying message and draw in consumers who might otherwise have only been idly browsing for your name.

 Grow with Google Ads by learning the CTR to beat for your industry.